Crossing the Line

-Dresnok became a coveted star of the North Korean propaganda machine, and found fame acting in films, typecast as an evil American.
+Dresnok became a coveted star of the North Korean propaganda machine and found fame acting in films, typecast as an evil American.
 He uses Korean as his daily language.
-He has three sons from two wives.
-He has now lived in North Korea twice as long as he has in America.
+He has three sons from two wives and has now lived in North Korea twice as long as he has in America.
 At one time, there were four Americans living in North Korea.
 Today, just one remains.
 Now, after 45 years, the story of Comrade Joe, the last American defector in North Korea, is told.

 This is the story of the last American defector in North Korea, James Joseph Dresnok.
 It’s a story of defection, kidnap, love, and political intrigue, all set and captured in the most secret and inaccessible country on earth: North Korea.

 In the 1960s, at the height of the Cold War, four US soldiers defected to North Korea.
 None of the men had any idea what awaited them on the other side.
 No one knows why they defected, until now.
-Each man left his Southern border post in the demilitarised zone — the DMZ, a 2.5 mile wide patch of land that splits the Korean peninsula in half and is the most heavily fortified area on earth, packed with 2.5m land mines—and walked into an alien world.
+Each man left his Southern border post in the demilitarized zone — the DMZ, a 2.5-mile wide patch of land that splits the Korean peninsula in half and is the most heavily fortified area on earth, packed with 2.5m land mines—and walked into an alien world.

 Dresnok and his unique band of brothers published propaganda pamphlets, telling the world how happy they were in ‘the People’s Paradise’ and starred in propaganda films, vilifying US servicemen.
 They became North Korean national heroes.

 The world knows of only one of these men: Charles Robert Jenkins.
 His story broke open in September 2002 when it was reported that one of the kidnapped Japanese nationals, Hitomi Soga, had married an American defector.
 What no one knew at that time, except for the filmmakers, was that a second American defector, James Joseph Dresnok, was alive.